Iximiel/aoc2025/README.md

 First part is count numbers within interval once.

 Second part is counting all the number in the intervals, but avoiding double counting.
-I think I will go for a sane "merging the intervals, then sum all the ranges"
+I think I will go for a sane "merging the intervals, then sum all the ranges".
+It worked, but I had to go to reddit and found that the key was to sort.

+## Puzzle 6

+This was a parser problem, the "difficult" part in part 1 was to understand how many entries per line per file.
+I hardcoded the number of lines for my sanity.

+And I took the apporach of reaading again and again the file to have a easier and more straighforward logic that trying with a smart solution and failing spectacularly.